catalyst/moodle-local_sitenotice/README.md

 * Enter Title
 * Enter Content
 * Set up reset interval ('reset every') if required.
 The notice will be displayed to user again once the specified period elapses.
+* Set up start and end dates if required.
+Set "Is perpetual" to "Yes" and start/end dates will become available.
 * Requires Acknowledgement.
 If enabled, the user will need to accept the notice before they can continue to use the LMS site.
 If the user does not accept the notice, he/she will be logged out of the site.
 * Set up target audience (cohort)